-On December 13, 2021, the Sustainability Council published its Inaugural Sustainability Report documenting the Company's recent achievements in three areas: commitment to employees, environmental impact, and responsibility as a global citizen.
+The Sustainability Council biennially publishes a Sustainability Report documenting the Company's achievements in three areas: commitment to employees including safety, well-being and maintaining a culture of diversity, equity and inclusion, commitment to reducing carbon emissions and waste across its operations, and commitment to act responsibly as a global citizen.
 The Company is aligning its operations with the following principles and ESG frameworks: the United Nations Sustainable Development Goals, the Paris Agreement, the Sustainable Accounting Standards Board (Oil & Gas - Services Standard metrics), the Task Force on Climate-Related Financial Disclosures, the Global Reporting Initiative, and the United Nations Global Compact - Sustainable Ocean Principles.

 Environmental Sustainability: We recognize and are preparing for the dual challenges of the energy transition and climate change.
 Our Company is continually adapting its business to adjust to the changing landscape and has increased its focus on reducing fuel consumption and carbon emissions, supporting alternative energy sources and using new technologies to increase the sustainability of our operations and reduce environmental impacts.
 We are leveraging technology to move the sector forward towards more environmentally friendly processes, leaning into hybrid power solutions and other technologies.
-We are a pioneer in the use of hybrid power technology, a solution that reduces fuel consumption and emissions by up to 20%, and as of December 31, 2022 we have equipped six of our twenty-one owned platform supply vessels ("PSVs") with hybrid battery power systems, and anticipate equipping one additional PSV with a hybrid battery power system in 2023.
-We own and operate the only hybrid well stimulation vessel in operation in the world, which reflects our continued commitment to investment in green technology solutions.
-As an industry leader, we are committed to complying with the International Maritime Organization ("IMO") 2020 Sulphur cap and lowering emissions overall, and we are encouraged by the IMO 2030 targets.
-We continue to evaluate and improve our operational efficiencies across our organization to abide by the IMO 2020 Sulphur cap, and we are working towards IMO's target of cutting carbon dioxide (CO2) emissions by at least 50% by 2050, compared to 2008 levels, with carbon intensity reduced 40% by 2030.
-We are also ensuring 100% compliance with emissions-related regulatory demands, and we are reducing the emissions intensity of air pollutants like nitrogen oxides and sulphur oxides generated by our fleet to work towards IMO goals of at least a 50% reduction by 2050.
+We are a pioneer in the use of hybrid power technology, a solution that reduces fuel consumption and emissions by up to 20%, and as of April 1, 2024 we have equipped seven of our twenty-one owned platform supply vessels ("PSVs") with hybrid battery power systems.
+Additionally, we have committed to acquire four additional hybrid power systems that will be installed on four of our PSVs, with completion anticipated in 2025.
+As an industry leader, we are encouraged by the International Maritime Organization's ("IMO") strategy on the reduction of greenhouse gases ("GHG") in international shipping and lowering emissions overall.
+We continue to evaluate and improve our operational efficiencies across our organization, reduce our fuel consumption and carbon intensity, and ensure compliance with emissions-related regulatory demands.

 We are also committed to improving ocean health through pollution prevention and ballast water management, and are reducing the amount of waste produced by our operations to minimize our environmental impact.
 Our vessels are in full compliance with all laws and regulations with respect to oil spill prevention, and are fully compliant with the current IMO Ballast Water Management Convention ("IMO BWM Convention").
-Since 2020, we have been focused on, and continue to explore, initiatives to reduce waste both in our shoreside operations and on board our vessels, including initiatives on reducing water consumption, plastic waste, lubricant waste, cleaning product waste, office and paper waste, food waste and vessel recycling.
+Since 2020, we have been focused on, and continue to explore, initiatives to reduce waste both in our shoreside operations and on board our vessels, including initiatives related to reducing water consumption, plastic waste, lubricant waste, cleaning product waste, office and paper waste, food waste and vessel recycling.
 The initiatives span our entire business.